barryclark/jekyll-now/_posts/2018-8-9-GSoC-with-VideoLAN.md

 ## 4. <a name="dp-as-view"></a>Draggable Panel as a View
 ![Draggable Panel under Development]({{ site.baseurl }}/images/draggablePanel_under_development.png)
+The draggablePanel was earlier a window.
 Having the draggablePanel as a window was creating a problem.
 When the video window was moved, in order to keep it at its place we had to programmatically move the panel in the same way.
 But a drag and a delay was coming in that.

 So we decided to make it as a view instead of a window.
-After testing, it seems to solve the problem :D
+After testing, it seems to have solved the problem :D

 * It remains at its position even when the window is moved
 * Added the panel as a custom NSView